neurodroid/stimfit/doc/sphinx/manual/python.rst

 The function documentation will pop up when you type in the opening bracket.
 The function returns the boolean False because you have not opened any file yet.
-Since the sft module is imported in the namespace, you can omit the initial ```stf.``` when calling functions.
+Since the stf module is imported in the namespace, you can omit the initial ```stf.``` when calling functions.
 Thus, you could get just the same result by simply typing